 “What will happen if I forget to lock the door?

 Your mind is constantly thinking about the worst-case scenarios.
-This is some way is a natural state for humans to have.
-Naturally, our brain is hyper-vigilant for problems.
+This in some ways is a natural state for humans to have.
+Naturally, our brain is hyper-vigilant looking for problems.
 Now, this becomes a serious issue when it's already impacting the way you're living your life.
-This is something that we really need to take a look at because it is often probably impeding the way you're living your life.
+This is something that we really need to take a look at, because this is probably impeding the way you're living your life.
 Excessive worrying is a big sign and symptom of anxiety.

 3 Ways in Dealing With Anxiety:

 1.)
-Breathing – taking a full belly breath is one of the top tips for combatting anxiety.
-Full deep breathing is the keyword and not shallow breathing because the latter only increases your anxiety.
+Breathing – Taking a full belly breath is one of the top tips for combatting anxiety.
+Full deep breathing is the key.
+Shallow breathing only increases your anxiety.
 When you're breathing into your belly, it naturally begins to relax your body.
 And really focusing on the extended exhale will activate your sympathetic nervous system and that should begin to calm you down.
 Count your belly breathing from 1 to 10.

 2.)
-Talk to somebody – this is very hard for anxious people and this is very hard for anybody who is experiencing any uncomfortable feelings.
-But this is one of the top recommendations and that is talking about it.
-Go ahead and talk to a friend, talk to a professional, simply talk about your anxiety.
+Talk to somebody – This is very hard for anxious people, as is for anybody who is experiencing any uncomfortable feelings.
+Go ahead and talk to a friend or talk to a professional.
+Simply talk about your anxiety.

 3.)
-Aerobic Activity – when you are experiencing anxiety, your body is pushing out adrenaline.
-It’s getting ready for some defensive fighting and what you want to do is use up that energy by doing any physical activity that can use up that adrenaline like lightly jogging, or dancing in your living room, or brisk walking outside.
-Some great information to motivate you to do aerobic activities are:
+Aerobic Activity – When you are experiencing anxiety, your body pumps out adrenaline.
+Use up that excess energy by doing any physical activity, like lightly jogging, dancing in your living room, or taking a brisk walk outside.
+Aerobic activity will:

 - Burn away stress hormones

 - Tire out your muscles